ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/installation_guide/sim_installation_guide/ides/20_qt_creator.rst

 .. admonition:: Version Issues

-   Qt Creator is constantly improving the Cmake integration.
+   Qt Creator is constantly improving the CMake integration.
    Unfortunatly, some versions seem to be **buggy**.

    Tested Versions: 4.13.2 | 4.12.2